INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 1. Add your masala (spices)

-4. Vegetable broth, I recommend Bonafide Provisions which is preservative and salt-free.
+4. I recommend Bonafide Provisions vegetable broth which is preservative and salt-free.
 This means you can truly add salt-t0-taste without the high sodium of so many broths on the market.
-They have a salted version, but the sodium content of that is super high in my opinion.
+They have a salted version, but the sodium content of that, in my opinion, is super high.

 1 red onion, chopped